Pulkit1802/front-components/README.md

 # Image components

-Click on Image to Open Modal Tab
+Click on Image to Open Modal Tab With resposive side nav